Dining & Entertainment in Orlando’s Convention Center District

 Just a short ride from the OCCC, this upscale dining and entertainment district is packed with top-flight restaurants perfect for networking or entertainment.
 Here, you’ll discover several upscale steakhouses and other high-end eateries, such as Roy’s Restaurant from celebrity chef Roy Yamaguchi, as well as one-of-a-kind nightlife venues.

 One not-to-miss spot is Rocco’s Tacos and Tequila Bar, where you can nosh on fish tacos and sweet plantains while sipping a tequila flight.
 If you prefer Italian, try Christini’s Ristorante Italiano, which has hosted a wide range of famous celebrities.
+And upscale Mediterranean can be enjoyed at The H Cuisine.
 More than a dozen other top-notch dining choices await you here.

-Billed as “The Epicenter of Awesome,” Universal CityWalk showcases some of Orlando’s best themed dining, including Bubba Gump Shrimp Co., Antojitos Authentic Mexican Food, The Cowfish Sushi Burger Bar, NBC Sports Grill & Brew and Toothsome Chocolate Emporium & Savory Feast Kitchen.
-And speaking of sweets, don’t miss the incredible creations at the all-new Voodoo Doughnut!
+Billed as “The Epicenter of Awesome,” Universal CityWalk at Universal Orlando Resort showcases some of Orlando’s best themed dining, including Bubba Gump Shrimp Co.™ Restaurant & Market, Antojitos Authentic Mexican Food, The Cowfish® Sushi Burger Bar, NBC Sports Grill & Brew and The Toothsome Chocolate Emporium & Savory Feast Kitchen.
+And speaking of sweets, don’t miss the incredible creations at Voodoo Doughnut!

 Universal CityWalk is located at the nexus of Universal Orlando Resort’s theme parks, including Universal Studios Florida, Universal’s Islands of Adventure and Universal’s Volcano Bay.

-You never know who you’ll be rubbing elbows with at Disney Springs, Orlando’s largest and most popular retail, dining and entertainment complex — and home to the area’s highest concentration of celebrity-helmed restaurants.
-Choices include Art Smith’s Homecomin’ Florida Kitchen, which serves innovative takes on Southern classics.
+You never know who you’ll be rubbing elbows with at Disney Springs® at Walt Disney World® Resort, Orlando’s largest and most popular retail, dining and entertainment complex — and home to the area’s highest concentration of celebrity-helmed restaurants.